LaurenceGGush/helm/README.md

 A touch user interface for [Klipper](https://github.com/Klipper3d/klipper) based 3d printers.

 ## WIP
 This is a work in progress and not ready for production use.
-However if you like tinker with your printers I would for you to try it out :)
+However if you like tinker with your printers I would love for you to try it out :)

 ## Install
 Helm is a web app intended to run on a raspberry pi running [Klipper](https://github.com/Klipper3d/klipper) firmware, and requires the [Moonraker](https://github.com/Arksine/moonraker) api layer be installed.